23 of the Best Types of Orchids to Grow as Houseplants

 Blooms are usually large and showy, ranging from one to six inches wide, appearing in a vast array of colors and sometimes featuring a checkerboard or mosaic pattern, or spots.

-Vandas can bloom at any time of the year, with flowers that can last anywhere from a couple of weeks to a couple of months, and some have fragrant flowers.
+Vandas can bloom at any time of the year, with flowers that can last anywhere from a couple of weeks to a couple of months, and some are fragrant.

 At their best when grown in greenhouse conditions, you may be able to cultivate them successfully as houseplants if you can replicate the intense light and high humidity more typical of a greenhouse.